MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 # Use in HTTP/QUIC

 HTTP/QUIC [I-D.ietf-quic-http] currently retains the HPACK encoder/decoder from
-HTTP/2, using a Sequence number to enforce ordering.
+HTTP/2, but restricts the size of the dynamic table to zero.
 Using QPACK instead would entail the following changes:

 - Header Blocks consist of QPACK data instead of HPACK data
 - HEADERS and PUSH_PROMISE frames define a flag indicating the presence of